chenyi1976/we-get/README.rst

 Any collaboration is welcome!

+* Write blog post about we-get
+* Tweet (@0xlevis)
+* Code

+and that's it.

 Licence
 -------

-We-get is written by @levisabah
+We-get is written by Levi sabah.

 `MIT <https://github.com/levisabah/we-get/blob/master/LICENSE>`_